 We drank solid cappuccinos at Bean There Coffee Company, Father Coffee and Origin Coffee Roasting.
 We had expected good coffee at Bean There, a local stalwart, since we had already enjoyed their coffee at &Beyond Kirkman’s Kamp and at Clico Boutique Hotel, as well as at Cape Town’s Origin Coffee.
 But it was Craft Coffee, a local South African roastery, that truly wowed us with its commitment to beans from the farm all the way to the cup.

-Craft Coffee has all of the bells and whistles that are typical in third wave coffee shops around the world, but it also has a true sense of place.
+Craft Coffee has all of the bells and whistles that are typical in specialty coffee shops around the world, but it also has a true sense of place.
 As we sipped naturally sweet flat whites that had been crafted to order with Guatemalan beans in an Aeropress coffee maker, we were as pleased as punch to be in the heart of Joburg’s Newtown neighborhood.

 There’s no way around it – Johannesburg has an ugly history related to Apartheid.
 Instead of shying away from its storied past, Joburg shines a light on it.
 The result is both highly educational and utterly fascinating.
 More importantly, this attention on history will hopefully keep the past from repeating itself.